 In saying that, I remember all too well the pressure I used to feel at Christmas.
 I found it a difficult time of year.
-BJ loves Christmas and everyone having a good time is far more important than trying to appear like a Hallmark perfect family but it took me a long time to realise that.
+Braeden loves Christmas and everyone having a good time is far more important than trying to appear like a Hallmark perfect family but it took me a long time to realise that.
 So, today I’m sharing my tips for enjoying a Christmas get together with your child, teen or adult who lives with a disability.

-If you’re lunching at someone else’s house, don’t be afraid to take your own food for your child.
+If you’re lunching at someone else’s house, don’t be afraid to take your own food for your loved one with a disability.
 Flexibility in attitude will save everyone stress and allow you to relax on the day.

-Sitting around the Christmas table for a long time could be really boring for a child who is tube fed so make sure you take something to entertain them.
-Everyone needs to understand that’s okay if a child isn’t eating.
+Sitting around the Christmas table for a long time could be really boring for a person who is PEG fed so make sure you take something to entertain them.
+Everyone needs to understand that’s okay if someone isn’t eating.

 For us, Christmas day is a day when I allow chocolate to be eaten at breakfast time and routine goes out the window.
 It’s a day when we can let loose and spend time playing with the games which are being opened and enjoy the moment.

-It’s often hard at family gatherings for a child with additional needs to be included.
-We take a soccer ball, BJ’s oversized ten pin bowling set or bocce and get everyone involved.
+It’s often hard at family gatherings for a child or teen with a disability to be included.
+We take a soccer ball, Braeden’s oversized ten pin bowling set or bocce and get everyone involved.
 That way he has fun and interaction.

 With so much on, it’s hard to add to the list of things to do for Christmas Day but it’s so much better watching everyone playing together than feeling sad that your child is missing out.

 Now, we all know that there’s that one relative, you know the one.
-They just don’t get your child, they don’t understand their abilities and each year they say something that riles you.
+They just don’t get disability, they don’t understand your loved one’s abilities and each year they say something that riles you.
 Well, the hard fact is, they’re unlikely to have changed their ignorant ways.
-Try and accept it, steer clear apart from a polite hello and arm yourself with a champagne………………or two!
+Try and accept it, steer clear of them, apart from a polite hello and arm yourself with a champagne………………or two!

 SEE THE FUNNY SIDE